Vasilisa the Beautiful (1977 film): Plot

 The tsar wants his three sons to get married.
 The brothers gather into an open field and shoot arrows into different directions.
-The arrow of the eldest son falls at the Boyarsky Dvor, to the daughter of a Boyar, arrow of the middle son - fell into the yard of a merchant, and the arrow of the youngest son Ivan falls into the swamp.
+The arrow of the eldest son falls at the Boyarsky Dvor, to the daughter of a Boyar; the arrow of the middle son fell into the yard of a merchant; and the arrow of the youngest son Ivan falls into the swamp.
 Ivan is reluctant at first about taking a frog as his bride, but she manages to convince him.
 The tsar then assigns 3 tasks to each of the brides to see who is most worthy of royalty.

-For the first task, he asks that all three of the brides each make him a shirt, "fit for a king".
+For the first task, he asks that all three of the brides each make him a shirt "fit for a king".
 That night, Ivan despairs over the fact that his bride is a frog, but the frog princess, Vasilisa, tells him to get some rest.
 As Ivan sleeps, Vasilisa transforms into her human form.
 She then creates the finest shirt for the tsar.
 When the shirts are presented to the tsar, he abhors the other shirts, but declares Vasilisa's the most beautiful.
 He then assigns the second task: baking a cake fit for his holiday feast.

 That night, the two other brides attempt to spy on Vasilisa, but leave soon after they realize she is still a frog.
 Vasilisa then returns to her human form to finish baking her cake.
 The next day, the tsar once again declares Vasilisa's cake the best of the three.
-He then asks that each of his sons bring their brides to the castle the next evening, for a fine feast.
+He then asks that each of his sons bring their brides to the castle the next evening for a fine feast.
 Ivan is once again upset over having to present his frog bride, but Vasilisa urges him to go ahead to the feast, and that she will appear later.